cyrilgodart/CacheIntervals/README.rst

 Access to cached function
 --------------------------

-Passing the key-word argument =get_function_cachedQ=True= will result in all other arguments being ignored and the cached function being returned.
-Depending on the underlying memoization implementation, some introspection might be available.
+Passing the key-word argument ``get_function_cachedQ=True`` will result in all other arguments being ignored and the cached function being returned.
+Depending on the underlying memoization implementation, some introspection and direct manipulation of the cache might be available.
 ::
         @MemoizationWithIntervals(
             [0], ['interval1'],